rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/index.rst

 Learn how to use the Rackspace Cloud Monitoring service by using the REST API.

 - For details about using the API, see the :ref:`Developer Guide <developer-guide>`.

 - For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.

+- For information about check types, client libraries, tools, and other resources for using and configuring the Rackspace Cloud Monitoring, see the :ref:`Technical reference <technical-reference-info-intro>`.

 .. toctree:: :hidden:
    :maxdepth: 2